terrimporter/MetaWorks/README.md

 ## Overview

 MetaWorks comes with a conda environment file MetaWorks_v1 that should be activated before running the pipeline.
 An additional program, the RDP classifier v2.12 should also be installed and it is available from https://sourceforge.net/projects/rdp-classifier .
 If pseudogene filtering will be used, then the NCBI ORFfinder program will also need to be installed and it is available from https://www.ncbi.nlm.nih.gov/orffinder .
-Additional instructions for installing and using conda, downloading and installing the RDP classifier and ORFfinder are available below under Implementation Notes.
+Instructions for downloading and installing the RDP classifier and the NCBI ORFfinder are available below under [Prepare your environment to run the pipeline](#prepare-your-environment-to-run-the-pipeline).
+Additional instructions for installing and using conda, downloading and installing the RDP classifier and ORFfinder are available below under [Implementation notes](#implementation-notes).

 Snakemake requires three sets of data to run: a directory containing the raw paired-end Illumina sequence files (fastq.gz), a configuration file, and the snakefile itself that describes the pipeline.